Tucson Mountain District Roads Closed Due to Flash Flooding

 Due to fire danger in Southern Arizona, Saguaro National Park will implement fire restrictions beginning Thursday, June 5, 2014.
 Restrictions prohibit campfires, charcoal, coal or wood stove fires, fireworks, and smoking except within enclosed vehicles.
 More »

 Weed Free Trails Program

-The goal of this program is to monitor the Saguaro National Park trails network primarily through volunteer assistance, thus eradicating a suite of exotic plants from human transportation vectors.
+The goal of this program is to monitor Saguaro National Park's trails network primarily through volunteer assistance, thus eradicating a suite of exotic plants from human transportation vectors.
 The collective group of weed-free trail monitors will monitor trail segments a minimum of once per year, as scheduling and time permit.